psychemistz/gssmd/README.md

 Matlab version implementation, Shujaat Khan <shujaat123@gmail.com>

 ## Acknowledgement
 We thank Alfonso Rodriguez-Molares <alfonso.r.molares@ntnu.no> for sharing a matlab implementation of GCNR, a similar task performed in ultra-sound image quality assessment.
+We also thank Yoonhyeok Lee for helpful discussion about applying GSSMD measure on the small scale scenario.